eventide-project/messaging-fixtures/README.md

 A fixture is just a plain old Ruby object that includes the TestBench API.
 A fixture has access to the same API that any TestBench test would.
 By including the `TestBench::Fixture` module into a Ruby object, the object acquires all of the methods available to a test script, including context, test, assert, refute, assert_raises, refute_raises, and comment.

-## Projection Fixture
+## Handler Fixture

-The `EntityProjection::Fixtures::Projection` fixture tests the projection of an event onto an entity.
-It tests that the attributes of event are copied to the entity.
-The attributes tested can be limited to a subset of attributes by specifying a list of attribute names, and a map can be provided to compare different attributes to each other.
-The projection fixture also allows the testing of time values copied from an event in serialized text format to an entity object's natural time values.
+The `Messaging::Fixtures::Handler` fixture tests the handling of a message.
+It has affordances to verify the attributes of the input message and its metadata, as well as the output message written as a result of handling the message, and the arguments sent to the writer.
+The handler fixture also allows a handler's entity store to be controlled, including the entity and entity version returned from the store, and it allows for control of the handler's clock and UUID generator.

 ``` ruby
 class SomeEntity